 Yesterday I had lunch with one of my best friends and all around stand-up guy, who also happens to be a web designer.
 Like the complete geeks that we are, we spent the entire lunch discussing web design, a possible JV project, common pain points etc., but most of the conversation revolved around the difficulties with project definition and scope creep.

 I spend most of my days talking and working with web designers and developers, and hands down this is THE most common problem that I hear across the board.
-With that in mind, I thought the topic of defining the scope of a project would be perfect for Web Design Business Builder since that is what so many designers and developers struggle with.
+With that in mind, I thought the topic of defining the scope of a project would be perfect for Web Design Journey since that is what so many designers and developers struggle with.

 The scope creep scenario usually plays out something like this:

 …Midway through a web design project, your client sends you a Word doc with 21 unexpected pages of content that they have decided to add and expect done at no additional cost.

 …Or after your client signs-off on the design, they show it to a partner, or friend, or their mom, someone who “really has an eye for this sort of thing”, and that person says that the website doesn’t look good.
 Your client, who yesterday loved your design, suddenly doesn’t think it is very professional, or that it doesn’t reflect their image, or just doesn’t “POP”.
 Of course they expect it to be revised at no additional cost.

 Unfortunately, not only are the above scenarios of a project-gone-wild, frustrating to us, but it usually becomes frustrating to our clients as well.
 They had planned on adding those 21 pages from the beginning and thought they had mentioned them to you, so they are surprised when you didn’t expect them.
 They assumed that revisions where included in the package so completely changing the color scheme and layout of the site at the end of the project doesn’t seem like a big deal to them.